NewsUKArchive/fructose/README.md

 [![Build Status](https://www.bitrise.io/app/3038aa161f140118/status.svg?token=xtX-Hi2JSI7S3zQIGHI0EQ&branch=master)](https://www.bitrise.io/app/3038aa161f140118)
 # Fructose

-Fructose is a library to enable functional testing of both React and React Native components on a (sim|em)ulator or web.
-It allows you to create functional tests against components in isolation.
+Fructose is a library that enables automated functional testing of react-native (and react-native-web) components.

-This is different to an end to end testing approach where you test a built application.
+It is inspired by the storybook approach which lets you load in components for manual testing.

 ## Overview

 Fructose has 2 main parts to it.
-  - Fructose App
+  - The app
-  - Fructose Test Utils
+  - The test api

 You need to use both parts to create and run a fructose test.

-The App component is a React component that sits within index.ios.js/index.android.js and forms the basis for your test application.
-It uses a websocket to listen for commands to tell the app to load in a new component.
+The app contains all the components under test and a mechanism to load them from a client.

-The Test Utils enables your tests to command the app to load your custom components.
+The test api enables you to easily load components into the app from a test.

-Once loaded, your functional tests will run and be able to interrogate and assert on the component.
+To interact with the component under test you must use a tool such as [detox], [chromeless] or [appium].

 ## Getting Started